Wind Chill Advisory from MON 9:00 PM CST until TUE 9:00 AM CST

-Wind Chill Advisory from MON 9:00 PM CST until TUE 9:00 AM CSTNew
+Wind Chill Advisory from MON 9:00 PM CST until TUE 9:00 AM CSTUpdated

 Issued by National Weather Service – Minneapolis, MN